Rolv-Apneseth/password-checker/README.md

 # rolvs-password-checker
  Checks if given password has been made public before using the pwned checker api, and if it has, displays how many times.

+Unfortunately, to check emails which have been leaked, an api key is required.
+If you wish to just check a personal email, however, youcan easily do so by visiting their website https://haveibeenpwned.com/

 Run main.py for the program with a tkinter gui.
+Please note this still requires pass_check_script.py.

 Otherwise, run pass_check_script.py in the command line and provide any passwords you want checked as arguments.